ELMA RPA Standard or Enterprise edition is required.

 - the button allows updating the table data;

 - you can sort data in ascending or descending order.
-To do this, click on the column name.
+To do this, click the icon.
 Click once again to change the sorting order.

 The Search field allows you to search for all the tasks related to a process.
 Start entering the process name in the search bar.
 The search results will immediately be displayed in the table.